 Dwarf planets in order from the Sun

-As given in the table, Ceres is the closest dwarf planet in our solar system and it is also IAU-defined.
-The IAU defined farthest dwarf planet is Eris and is located in the scattered disc with a distance of around 67.78 AU from the sun.
+As given in the above table, Ceres is the closest dwarf planet in our solar system and it is also IAU-defined.
+The IAU-defined farthest dwarf planet is Eris which is located in the scattered disc with a distance of around 67.78 AU from the sun.

 1. Largest Dwarf Planet (Pluto)